Go to main Forum page »

 Postpone the whole trip and there will be other excuses later.
 Sounds like some folks had grand ideas but not the funds to back them up.

 I trusted my wife’s sister when we gave her a loan for 5K USD…until I didn’t.
 That money would have doubled twice since then.
 I am bitter.
-I could use 20K today.
-My wife lost a sister because the sister no longer face us after stealing the money.
+I could use the 20K today.
+My wife lost a sister because the sister can no longer face us after stealing the money.
 If you are going into this not ever expecting the money back thats fine.
 Also, have you considered some of these family members may be using the money factor as an excuse not to go?
 I admittedly do not know your family dynamics….good luck!

 Beyond the expenses of the trip, could there be a limited-time-away-from-their-jobs factor leading them to suggest postponing the birthday event for 6 months?